wywyWang/Depression-Detection-LT-EDI-ACL-2022/README.md

 # NYCU-TWD in Depression-Detection-LT-EDI-ACL-2022

 A shared task on [Detecting Signs of Depression from Social Media Text at LT-EDI 2022, ACL 2022 Workshop](https://sites.google.com/view/lt-edi-2022/home?authuser=0).
-We won the **second place** and the paper is available at [here](https://aclanthology.org/2022.ltedi-1.15/?fbclid=IwAR2-kWbd7lsBs8W464ww39MJcxskWBMohSZzxsPafx7T2MNOaUr7dQ3JWVA).
+We won the :fire:**second place**:fire: and the paper is available at [here](https://aclanthology.org/2022.ltedi-1.15/?fbclid=IwAR2-kWbd7lsBs8W464ww39MJcxskWBMohSZzxsPafx7T2MNOaUr7dQ3JWVA).
+The brief introduction of this work can be referred to [our blog](https://medium.com/@wwweiwei/acl-2022-ensemble-models-with-vader-and-contrastive-learning-for-detecting-signs-of-depression-3188d235b9cd).

 ## Challenge Overview
 Given social media postings in English, the system should classify the signs of depression into three labels namely “not depressed”, “moderately depressed”, and “severely depressed”.